Bigg Boss 11 Highlights: Akash Is Not Sent To Secret Room; Vikas Calls Hina 'Chalu'!

 Salman Teases Akash

-Salman Khan teases Akash for getting evicted soon.
+Salman Khan teases Akash for getting evicted early.
 Akash looks dull as he felt he would be evicted from the Bigg Boss house.
 He even sings a couple of songs (rap) for Bigg Boss and Salman!

 Shilpa Vs Arshi